fribbels/Fribbels-Epic-7-Optimizer/README.md

 3. During the Wireshark installation, also install ChmodBPF.pkg: [See image](https://i.imgur.com/FqV0BA5.png)
 3. Restart your computer

+### Using the auto importer
+You can use the auto importer with an emulator, a phone, or M1 chip Macbook.

-##### Running the automatic importer from an emulator
+##### Running the automatic importer from an emulator/M1 macbook
 1. Install requirements from the instructions above
 2. Leave your emulator open, and close Epic 7
 3. Click Start scanning
 4. Open Epic 7, and load into the lobby
 5. Click Stop scanning
 6. Wait up to 30 secs, then once the data appears, click Export to save it to a "gear.txt"
-7. Import the "gear.txt" with the Replace/Add/Merge options below
+7. Import the "gear.txt" with the Merge button
 8. Go to the Gear tab, and use the Level = 0 filter to manually fix any level 0 items

 ##### Running the automatic importer from a phone
-1. On Windows 10 machines, enable Mobile Hotspot: [See image](https://i.imgur.com/89o8NfG.png)
+1. On Windows 10 machines, enable the Mobile Hotspot setting: [See image](https://i.imgur.com/89o8NfG.png)
   2. On Mac, enable Internet Sharing in preferences.
-(May not be available for all machines)
+(May not be available for all machines depending on hardware)
-2. Connect to the mobile hotspot from your phone
+2. Connect to the mobile hotspot from your phone (The computer must be the one providing the hotspot, and the phone connects to the computer's hotspot)
 3. Follow steps 3-8 in the previous 'Running the automatic importer from an emulator' section, using your phone instead of the emulator

 _________________

 ### Using the screenshot importer
-If you cannot use the automatic importer, or would prefer to use screenshots, follow the following steps.
+If you cannot use the automatic importer, or would prefer to use screenshots, follow the following steps to import gear by screenshotting each item.

 ##### First time setup for the screenshot importer on Windows
 1. Install an emulator to run Epic 7 on
     * I used LDPlayer, but others have worked as well: MeMu, Nox, etc. Bluestacks works fine with the automatic importer, but has issues with screen resolution for the screenshot importer.
 See a solution for getting Bluestacks screenshots working [here](https://github.com/fribbels/Fribbels-Epic-7-Optimizer/commit/94b8730e94e6323b278265ab46f6602ed7822c22#r45552268)
 2. Set the emulator's screen resolution to **1600 x 900**.
 [Example](https://i.imgur.com/kyUQ86a.png)
 3. Set Epic 7 to **English** and enable **High Quality Support** in settings.
 [Example](https://i.imgur.com/iEbfVN3.png)
-4. Unzip the downloaded file, and run FribbelsE7Optimizer.exe (or FribbelsE7Optimizer.dmg/app on Mac) [Example](https://i.imgur.com/jltdg0U.png)
+4. Install and run the optimizer

 ##### First time setup for the screenshot importer on Mac